finerbrighterlighter/myanmar_covid19/README.md

  after 3 patients passed away, mortality bar plot and confirmed patient's status stacked area chart is added

  As of 08/04/2020,
- added a radar plot to see which immuno compromising conditions have contributed to the patients' expiration
+ added a radar plot to see which underlying immuno compromising conditions the expired patients have